Need to talk? Call 1800 882 436.

 • Water immersion during labour and birth can help with pain relief and may reduce your chance of needing an epidural.

-• Water births are considered very safe if you have had a low-risk pregnancy, you and your baby are healthy and your labour is progressing normally.
+• Water births are considered safe if you have a low-risk pregnancy.

-• Many, but not all, hospitals offer water birth facilities.
-If you’re interested in a water birth, it’s a good idea to discuss it with your doctor or midwife in advance.
+• If you want to have a water birth, you should discuss it with your doctor or midwife in advance.

 Why choose a water birth?